fanout/django-grip/README.md

 ## Advanced settings

-If you need to communicate with more than one GRIP proxy (e.g. multiple Pushpin instances, or Fanout Cloud + Pushpin), you can use `GRIP_PROXIES` instead of `GRIP_URL`.
+If you need to communicate with more than one GRIP proxy (e.g. multiple Pushpin instances, or Fastly Fanout + Pushpin), you can use `GRIP_PROXIES` instead of `GRIP_URL`.
 For example:

 ```python
 GRIP_PROXIES = [